AnEntrypoint/hyper-ipc-secure/README.md

 There is a new webhook client available in this project, this allows you to run a local webhook that executes code on remote hyperswarm based nodes, giving you easy access to all your swarms for webhook based tools like n8n

+EXAMPLES:

+take a quick look at examples to see how to call remote code with parameters, and to see the webhook example